SpiderOak/nimbus.io/docs/administrators_guide.rst

 Chose a domain name.
 Get SSL certificates if desired.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

+You will need a domain name or subdomain dedicated to Nimbus.io.

+For SSL you'll need two SSL certifiactes.
+Suppose you wish to run a Nimbus.io service at the domain mynimbusio.com.

+You will need to purchase two SSL certificates: one for `mynimbusio.com` and a second wildcard certificate for `*.mynimbusio.com`.
+The second certificate secures access to specific collections (recall the collections are mapped to hostnames, such as `mycollection.mynimbusio.com`.)

 Allocate External and Internal IP addresses.
 ++++++++++++++++++++++++++++++++++++++++++++

+You'll need at least one IP address per data center.
+If you're using SSL, you'll also need an IP address for each SSL certificate.

+Sometimes it is convienient to have a separate IP address for each Storage Cluster.
+This makes web server and load balancer configuration simpler, since dynamic DNS can direct traffic for each collection to a front end load balancer or web server specifiaclly for the cluster the collection resides on.

+We find that it's simpler just to have multiple Storage Clusters serviced from fewer IPs, and direct traffic to the correct Storage Cluster via configurations in our HTTP servers configuration via internal Dynamic DNS.

 Create the central database and apply the schema
 ++++++++++++++++++++++++++++++++++++++++++++++++

+The schema is in `sql/nimbusio_central.sql`

 Insert records for data centers, storage clusters, storage nodes
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+Insert records in the `data_center` table for all data centers.

+Insert records in the `storage_cluster` table for each storage cluster (referencing the data center it's in.)

+Insert records in the `storage_node` table for each storage node (referencing the storage cluster it's in.)

+TODO add sample central database population scripts for a site with 2 data centers, each with 2 storage clusters.

 Setup dynamic DNS
 +++++++++++++++++

+We recommend PowerDNS since it can query PostgreSQL with arbitrary SQL, generally hitting read-only replicas from the central database.

+TODO much more detail needed here.

 For each storage node:
 ++++++++++++++++++++++